-activity in the texture task.
-This pattern of inconsistency across observers within the same task and across tasks in the same observer suggests that the presence of choice-correlated activity is not a reliable indicator of the participation of a neural population in the perceptual inference process (Goris et al., 2017; Jasper et al., 2019; Zaidel et al., 2017; Yu and Gu, 2018; Krishna et al., 2021; Zhao et al., 2020; Quinn et al., 2021; Lange et al., 2023; Levi et al., 2023).
-Instead, a significant portion of choice-correlated activity may arise from feedback to sensory areas reflecting a mixture of factors not necessarily related to decision formation (Goris et al., 2017; Quinn et al., 2021; Laamerad et al., 2023).
+We were struck by this complex pattern of results.
+In the texture task, despite much higher neuronal sensitivity in V2, there was no tendency for choice-correlated activity to be stronger than in V1.
+Further, in the orientation task, neuronal sensitivity was much higher than in the texture task, but choice-correlated was either similarly low or systematically misaligned with stimulus preference compared with activity in the texture task.
+This pattern of inconsistency across observers within the same task and across tasks in the same observer suggests that the presence of choice-correlated activity is not a reliable indicator of the participation of a neural population in the perceptual inference process (Goris et al., 2017; Zaidel et al., 2017; Yu and Gu, 2018; Jasper et al., 2019; Zhao et al., 2020; Krishna et al., 2021; Quinn et al., 2021; Lange et al., 2023; Levi et al., 2023).
+Instead, a significant portion of choice-correlated activity may arise from feedback to sensory areas reflecting a mixture of factors not necessarily related to decision formation (Goris et al., 2017; Quinn et al., 2021; Laamerad et al., 2024).